Discover our stories

 There are so many artistic stories in Tauranga – and you can discover many of them on foot.

 Start off at the Tauranga Art Gallery on Wharf Street and take in a local or international exhibition.
 The building has gone through many makeovers since it was first built in 1873 and is now a contemporary gallery with excellent exhibition spaces.
+The Tauranga Art Gallery is temporarily closed for renovation.
+You can visit the popup space at 42-44 Devonport Road.

 Continue your creative adventures as you scout out the street art around Tauranga.
 The CBD features works by artists such as Owen Dippie, Mr G, Jacob Yikes, Lucy McLauchlan and Fintan Magee.
 Download a copy of the Art Lovers’ Walk or check out the brand new City Art Walk app.